 - assessment of your need for services.

-Your case manager and other members of the treating team will prepare a treatment plan that is designed to meet your specific needs.
-You and your family, carer or advocate will be involved in planning your treatment and they will take your preferences into account.
-If you have dependent children, then you can expect your health service case manager to help and support you in ensuring their wellbeing.
+Your case manager and other members of the treating team will work with you to prepare a treatment plan that is designed to meet your specific needs.
+You and your nominated person, family, carer or advocate will be involved in planning your treatment.

 Help to manage day-to-day issues